Stock Analysis on Net

 Net Operating Profit After Taxes (NOPAT)

-The NOPAT exhibits significant fluctuations over the analyzed period.
-Starting at 4,429 million USD in 2019, it declined sharply to a negative 1,650 million USD in 2020, indicating a substantial operational setback.
-In 2021, the metric rebounded to 5,561 million USD and further increased notably to 13,520 million USD in 2022.
-However, in 2023, NOPAT declined again to 7,868 million USD, which, while lower than the previous year, remains substantially above the 2019 level.
+The NOPAT shows significant variability throughout the examined period.
+There was a considerable decrease from a positive value of 4,429 million USD in 2019 to a negative result of -1,650 million USD in 2020, indicating a substantial operational loss during that year.
+This was followed by a strong recovery in 2021, with NOPAT rising to 5,561 million USD, and further increasing sharply to a peak of 13,520 million USD in 2022.
+However, in 2023, NOPAT declined to 7,868 million USD, marking a decrease from the previous year but still maintaining a positive performance.

 Cost of Capital